akinoccc/i18n-gettext/README.md

 ## AI Translation Configuration

+1. **Config in vscode settings for extension(recommended)**

-To use AI translation features, create a `.i18n-gettext.secret` configuration file in the project root or `.vscode` directory with the following format:
+2. Create a `.i18n-gettext.secret` configuration file in the project root or `.vscode` directory with the following format:

 ```ts
 interface ModelConfig {